 Do you have to be on Medicare or Medicaid to use charity care?

-No, charity care applies to all Washingtonians, whether they have public medical insurance, private medical insurance or are uninsured.
-Charity care covers your out-of-pocket costs, regardless of insurance status, based on your income level alone.
+No, charity care applies to all Washingtonians, whether they have public medical insurance, private medical insurance, or are uninsured.
+Charity care covers all or some of your out-of-pocket costs, regardless of insurance status, based on your income level alone.

 No, all patients can apply for charity care regardless of their immigration status.

 It does not.
-Charity care applies to the part of your hospital bill that you pay — like deductbles and copays.
-Medicaid and Medicare will still cover their share, and then charity care will apply to the what remains for the patient to pay out-of-pocket.
+Charity care applies to the part of your hospital bill that you pay, such as deductibles and copays.
+Medicaid and Medicare will still cover their share, and then charity care will apply to the remaining out-of-pocket amount.

 Doesn’t Medicaid and/or Medicare pay for everything?